What is CRM Training and Why is it Important?

 Different groups of users might prefer different methods.
 For example, the sales team might want online tutorials and ways they can learn on their own time, whereas the customer service team might want a group demonstration via the web.

-By adjusting to individual needs, training can go smoother and it will help build support for the new CRM solution.
+By adjusting to individual needs, CRM training efforts can go smoother, which will help build support for the new software solution.
 Additionally, by getting teams involved in their own training method, they will be more engaged since it was their choice.